inet-framework/inet/showcases/visualizer/osg/environment/doc/index.rst

 This showcase demonstrates the visualization of physical objects through displaying the floorplan and walls of an apartment.

+.. note:: This showcase requires OMNeT++ built with OSG enabled.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/visualizer/environment <https://github.com/inet-framework/inet/tree/master/showcases/visualizer/environment>`__